 (4) Assumptions as to hospital utilization rates underlying cost estimates

-The experience from the HI program has shown that there seems to be a longterm increasing trend in hospital utilization rates.
-This is corroborated by other national statistics, which have observed that there have been such trends over the past three decades.
+The experience from HI program has shown that there seems to be a long-term increasing trend in hospital utilization rates.
+Other national statistics series have corroborated these trends over the past three decades.